agapebondservant/tap-data/workshop/content/postgres-deep-dive.md

 cd ~ && tanzu plugin install --local bin/cli services && tanzu services types list
 ```

-Also confirm that the previously deployed Postgres instance is discoverable via the Services plug-in: <font color="red">NOTE:</font> Should show the **pginstance-1** Postgres instance.
+Also confirm that the previously deployed Postgres instance is discoverable via the Services plug-in:
+<font color="red">NOTE: Wait</font> for all 3 Postgres cluster pods to show up in the lower console.
+Should show the **pginstance-1** Postgres instance.
 ```execute
 tanzu services instances list
 ```